lmiller1990/design-pattenrns-for-vuejs/FORMS.md

 I also left a blank line between the body of the test and the assertion.
 This is a personal preference, loosely inspired by the three phases of a test: *arrange*, *act* and *assert*.
 We will talk about those later.

 You don't have to write your tests like this.
-Personally, I find it useful to think in terms of "doing things" (eg, creating some variables, calling some functions) and asserting (where we say "given this scenario, this should happen").
+I find it useful to think in terms of "doing things" (eg, creating some variables, calling some functions) and asserting (where we say "given this scenario, this should happen").

 Personal philosophy aside - the implementation, again, is much shorter than the test code.
 Notice a pattern?
 It's common for the test code to be longer than the implementation.
-It might feel a little strange at first, but it's not a problem and actually expected for complex logic.
+It might feel a little strange at first, but it's not a problem and expected for complex logic.

 ```js
 export function validateMeasurement(value, { constraints }) {